 The Plan will also use projected residential growth to provide a summary of how much park space will be needed to meet the goal long-term.
-Recommendations will be provided as to how additional park space can be created given a lack of available land for new parks to be created.
+Recommendations will be provided as to how additional park space can be created given a lack of available land in some neighborhoods for new parks to be created.